 Safe School Ambassadors® Program (SSA)

 The nation's most effective bystander education program harnesses the power of students to prevent and stop bullying and violence.
-Since 2000, this field-tested evidence-based model has equipped nearly 70,000 4-12th grade students in over 1,500 schools in 32 states and 2 Canadian provinces with the communication and intervention skills to prevent and stop emotional and physical bullying and improve school climate.
+Since 2000, this field-tested and evidence-based model has equipped nearly 70,000 4-12th grade students in over 1,500 schools in 32 states, 2 Canadian provinces, Guam and Puerto Rico with the communication and intervention skills to prevent and stop emotional and physical bullying and improve school climate.

 Program Model: Elementary, Middle & High School

 At its core, the Safe School Ambassadors program is an "inside-out" approach to improving school climate, one that relies on social norms change and the power of students to help stop bullying and violence.
 Student bystanders see, hear, and know things adults don't, can intervene in ways adults can't and are often on the scene of an incident before an adult.
 They are a critical and under-utilized resource for positively impacting the crisis of bullying in our schools.

 The Safe School Ambassadors program engages and mobilizes these bystanders, but not just any bystanders.
 The program harnesses the power of the socially-influential leaders of a school's diverse cliques, the ones who shape the social norms that govern other students' behavior.
 These "alpha" leaders are carefully identified through student and staff surveys.
 They are selected based upon specific criteria, such as: strong position and influence in their peer group, good communication skills, and a history of standing up for friends.